awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 1. When the sync is finished, the new node functions as the cluster's Primary node\.

-During this process, steps 1 through 4, your application cannot write to the Primary node\.
+During this process, steps 1 through 4, your application can't write to the Primary node\.
 However, your application can continue reading from your replica nodes\.

 For added protection, we recommend that you launch the nodes in your replication group in different Availability Zones \(AZs\)\.
 If you do this, an AZ failure will only impact the nodes in that AZ and not the others\.